 - How to arrange for my chair to be brought to me once we arrive at Vegas

-- How much hand luggage can I take – Eg: Lose parts of chair, footrest etc
+- How much hand luggage can I take – Eg: Lose parts of the chair, footrest etc

 - Wheelchair insurance – Would holiday insurance include cover for my wheelchair

-- Wheelchair hire in Vegas – So if I decided not to take my chair, can I hire one in Vegas and what type are on offer.
+- Wheelchair hire in Vegas – So if I decided not to take my chair, can I hire one in Vegas and what type is on offer.

-- Will the plane have a chair to go to toilet
+- Will the plane have a chair to go to the toilet

-- Can I find measurements of toilet or see one before flying
+- Can I find measurements of the toilet or see one before flying

 - Are Visas required, if so how/where to apply?